 - 1. Each participant must present a current, valid UTC student or faculty/staff ID card in order to be eligible to participate. - 2.
-The game shall be played between two teams of 7 players each.
-Each team must have a minimum of 5 players in order to begin a game.
-In Co-Rec play, the game shall be played between two teams of 8 players each (4 men and 4 women).
-Teams with 7 players shall be 4 men and 3 women or 4 women and 3 men.
-Each Co-Rec team must have a minimum of 5 players (maximum of 4 men) in order to begin a game. - 3.
+The game shall be played between two teams of 4 players each.
+Each team must have a minimum of 3 players in order to begin a game.
+This is an open league where there are no restrictions or requirements relating to gender to create a team. - 3.
 Due to injury, a team may continue a game with less than the minimum number of required players.
 An ejection that leaves a team with less than the minimum number of required players will result in a forfeit by that team. - 4.
-Men shall use a regulation-sized football.
-The regular or intermediate football shall be used for Women's and Co-Rec play.
 A game ball will be provided for each game or teams may choose to provide their own.
-Footballs are available for check-out with a UTC ID.

-- 5. Each team is recommended to wear shirts of one distinguishable color.
-Any team not dressed in likecolored shirts may wear the colored intramural jerseys provided by Intramural Sports.
+Footballs are available for check-out with a UTC ID. - 5.
+Each team is recommended to wear shirts of one distinguishable color.
+Any team not dressed in like-colored shirts may wear the colored intramural jerseys provided by Intramural Sports.
 Flag belts will be provided for each team.
-Players must wear shorts or pants without belt loops or pockets.
-Shorts with pockets may not be turned inside-out or taped.
+Players must wear shorts or pants without belt loops or pockets.Shorts with pockets may not be turned inside-out or taped.
 Shorts or pants must be of a different color than the flag belts worn.
 Hoodies must be inside out and have no zipped pockets. - 6.
 Shoes: Regulation rubber-soled cleats, plastic cleats, detachable rubber cleats that screw into the shoe, and tennis shoes are the only permissible footwear.
 Players may not play barefoot.
 No combat, cowboy, or hiking boots may be worn.
 No steel cleats or shoes with steel detachable cleats that screw onto the shoes may be worn. - 7.
 Players may wear soft, pliable pads or braces on the leg, knee, and/or ankle.
 Braces made of any hard material must be covered with at least one-half inch padding for safety reasons.
 Elbow pads are not permitted. - 8.
 Tape or bandages of the hand, wrist, forearm, or elbow are prohibited except to protect an injury.
 This must be approved by the Intramural Sports Supervisor before the game begins.
 Under no circumstances will a player wearing a cast or splint be permitted to play.
 Players may wear a face shield molded to the face with no protrusions to protect against a facial injury. - 9.
 If eyeglasses are worn, they must be unbreakable.
 Each player is responsible for the safety of his/her own glasses.